almovidhussaini/babylonclone/x/zoneconcierge/README.md

 // BTCTimestamp is a BTC timestamp that carries information of a BTC-finalized epoch
 // It includes a number of BTC headers, a raw checkpoint, an epoch metadata, and
 // a CZ header if there exists CZ headers checkpointed to this epoch.
-// Upon a newly finalized epoch in ybtc, ybtc will send a BTC timestamp to each
+// Upon a newly finalized epoch in Babylon, Babylon will send a BTC timestamp to each
-// PoS blockchain that has phase-2 integration with ybtc via IBC. message BTCTimestamp {
+// PoS blockchain that has phase-2 integration with Babylon via IBC. message BTCTimestamp {
-  // header is the last CZ header in the finalized ybtc epoch ybtc.zoneconcierge.v1.IndexedHeader header = 1;
+  // header is the last CZ header in the finalized Babylon epoch babylon.zoneconcierge.v1.IndexedHeader header = 1;

   /*
     Data for BTC light client